 Of all these approaches, the most directly related to GVFNs is PSIMs.
 This connection is most clear from the PSIM objective \citep[Equation 8]{sun2016learning}, where the goal is to make predictive state match a vector of statistics about future outcomes.
 There are some key differences, mainly due to a focus on offline estimation in PSIMs.
 The predictive questions in PSIMs are typically about observations 1-step, 2-step up to $k$-steps into the future.
 To use such targets, batches of data need to be gathered and statistics computed offline to create the targets.
 Further, the state-update (filtering) function is trained using an alternating minimization strategy, with an algorithm called DAgger, rather than with algorithms for RNNs.
 Nonetheless, the motivation is similar: using an explicit objective to encourage internal state to be a predictive state.
-A natural question, then, is whether the types of questions used by GVFNs provides advantages over PSIMs.
-Unlike $k$-step predictions in the future, GVFs allow questions about outcomes infinitely far into the far, through the use of cumulative discounted sums.
-Such predictions, though, do not provide high precision about such future events.
-As motivated in Section \ref{sec_constraining}, GVFs should be easier to learn online.
-In our experiments, we include a baseline, called a Forecast Network, that uses $k$-step predictions as predictive features, to provide some evidence that GVFs are more suitable as predictive features for online agents.